awestover/thoughts/content/index.md

 (1) [[tags/technical|technical notes]], (2) [[tags/life|life-optimization]], (3) [[tags/philosophy|philosophy]].
 Below I suggest "entry points" into exploring this blog.

+# Anthony -- My deploys are breaking for some reason.
+Thoughts?
+copilot recommended rewriting the deploy.yaml thing.
+I don't think it worked though.

 [[0stack/]]:
 This is a collection of serialized posts.
 This is the best place to go to understand "what has Alek been thinking about lately", besides actually talking to me, which is probably a [[taking social initiative|better method]].